Make-School-Courses/FEW-1.1-Web-Foundations/personal-homepage.md

 - Anything else you can think of...

 This can be any project you want it to be.
 Keeping some limits will allow you to get more out of the project.

-The class is focussed on frontend.
+The class is focussed on the frontend.
 Limit yourself to only frontend features.
 Keep in mind you can expand the project in the future.

 ## Check your work